cmharlow/rialto-wiki/Performance.md

 | 3 - 4 Seconds | 2.5 | 57 seconds | 11.1 |
 | > 5 Seconds | 0.2 | 11 seconds | 2.2 |

+#### SPARQL Parsing Summary

+As expected, the SPARQL parsing process of the ingest takes much less time since it doesn't do any external calls.
+Further, less than 13% of the processes added almost 40% of the run time.
+This seems to indicate that system resources and states out of our control are contributing to the slow down for such a small number of calls.
+It is not likely that we could easily recover this time, and would likely not provide enough value (at this point) to attempt.